jaokim/inside-java-dumpster/readme.md

 :heavy_exclamation_mark: Disclaimer: This code contains both subtle and not so subtle bugs -- that is its purpose.

 ## Motivations and objective
-* produce JFR events to learn JMC
+* produce JFR events, to learn JMC and try out stuff
 * life-like env. to set JFR properties and arguments to get away from simple examples like:
      `java -XX:StartFlightRecording Example.java`
 * reproducible executions; requests to the application are created from actual log files